 Career frameworks consistently emphasize these cross-functional leadership skills as the core differentiator between senior technical execution and principal-level strategic impact.

-Experience and Compensation Expectations
+Experience and compensation expectations

 The experience gap reflects the scope difference.
 Senior engineers typically have 5-10 years of experience building production systems, debugging complex issues, and mentoring teammates.
 You've shipped enough projects to recognize patterns and know where technical debt accumulates.